rdkcentral/aamp/test/l2test/AAMP-CDAI-8005_Single_Src_Period_Single_ad_Substitution/README.md

 # AAMP L2 Tune time test
-Test used to check/verify the linear CDAI behaviour with Single Source Period with Single CDAI Ad
+Test used to check/verify the linear CDAI behavior with Single Source Period with Single CDAI Ad

 ## Test Files